galer7/weat/README.md

 - the invited user will receive an invite popup on his page
 - when the invited user accepts the invite, a new selection menu will be rendered for the user
 - TODO: the list will be updating on user type, and it will display only online users whose names pass the matcher's rules

+## Resume on page refresh
+- if the user is not in a group, then tab refresh will delete his selection
+- if the user is part of a group, the state is persisted by the WS server in the DB.
+So, on page refresh, the user will emit a `user:initial:event`; when the server gets that, the server will emit `server:initial:event`, which will respond with the entire group state

 ## Food selection
 - a user can select multiple food items from multiple restaurants